vitarb/qmk_firmware/keyboards/crkbd/keymaps/shyiko/README.md

 # shyiko's [corne](https://github.com/foostan/crkbd) setup

 This document describes how to flash Elite C v3.0/Micro Pro for corne.

-List of parts & where to get them can be found [here](https://github.com/shyiko/dotfiles/blob/master/CORNE.md).
+> See [this](https://github.com/shyiko/dotfiles/blob/master/CORNE.md) for the list of parts.

 ## Quickstart